Affiliate links on SoundGuys may earn us a commission. Learn more.

 Touch gestures are immediately registered but control options are limited compared to cheaper earbuds like the JLab JBuds Air Icon.
 You can pause/play music, skip tracks, answer calls, and access your virtual assistant, but if you want to adjust the volume or go back a track, you’ll need to tap away on your phone instead.
 To cycle through noise canceling and ambient sound modes, triple tap the left earbud.
 Doing so prompts a disembodied voice to notify you of the active listening mode.

 Sol Republic packed in sensors beside the 9.2.mm drivers: the housings automatically detect when they’re removed from the ear and automatically pause playback.
 Media automatically resumes when the earbud or earbuds are reinserted.
 Auto play/pause functionality is some of the most responsive that I’ve experienced.
 There was never an odd two-second delay between putting the earbuds in and hearing my music start back up.

-Yes, the Sol Republic Amps Air Plus noise cancelling performance exceeded my expectations.
+Yes, the Sol Republic Amps Air Plus noise canceling performance exceeded my expectations.
 Low-frequency sounds are rendered nearly five times quieter with ANC on than with it inactive.
 This makes the Amps Air Plus a fine pick for air travel.
 Bear in mind, performance is completely dependent on your ability to achieve a proper fit.
-You could have the best noise cancelling headphones in the world, but if you’re unable to get a good seal, external noise will immediately nullify noise cancelling technology.
+You could have the best noise canceling headphones in the world, but if you’re unable to get a good seal, external noise will immediately nullify noise canceling technology.

 Sol Republic doesn’t use any DSP technology like the AirPods Pro, however.
 If you’re working with a less-than-ideal fit, there isn’t integrated technology to combat this.
 You are saving $50 with the Amps Air Plus, though; so some features have to go.